Easy Philly Cheesesteak Casserole Recipe that is perfect for dinner and leftovers. This easy comfort food casserole makes over 2 pounds of food!

 Philly Cheesesteak Casserole Recipe

 My dear husband loves anything Philly Cheesesteak!
-It is funny when we haven't quite made it to Philadelphia to try an authentic traditional Philly Cheesesteak Sandwich quite yet.
+It is funny when we haven't quite made it to Philadelphia to try an authentic traditional classic Philly Cheesesteak Sandwich quite yet.
 We were planning to go this past spring on a National Park road trip but then well 2020 happened and we had to cancel our trip.

 Having an authentic Philly Cheesesteak in Philadelphia is high on John's food bucket list.
 Until we get there I love making fun cheesesteak dishes at home.
 I have honestly put cheesesteak in a little bit of everything.